 His band, Native Sun, won Best Jazz Band in the Austin Chronicle Music Poll in 1990, 1991, and 1992.
 The band’s eponymous album included several original compositions, including “Salami Stomp” which won an award in the Austin Music Umbrella’s Composer’s Competition.
 The band members parted ways in 1992, but occasionally get together for a reunion performance.

 In 1990, Mr. Ellison traveled to Scotland with the UT Jazz Orchestra to perform in the Aberdeen International Youth Festival.
 In 1998, he traveled to Japan to perform with the Legends in Concert.
+In 2018, Mr. Ellison traveled to Spain to perform with the SoCo Women’s Chorus.
 Mr. Ellison works regularly with the Austin Jazz Workshop, an educational program for elementary schoolchildren.
-He is proud of his association with that organization.

 Mr. Ellison has performed at Tarry House, a private club, since 1989.
 He has played at Truluck’s, Perry’s, the Driskill Hotel, Eddie V’s, the Four Seasons, and many other Austin venues.
 He has worked with Esther’s Follies and played for several years with Mr. Fabulous and his band.
 He recently played with the Austin Symphony Orchestra at the Long Center in a pops concert.
 He has worked at numerous churches, and currently serves as pianist for Sunday morning services at Saint John Lutheran Church and Sunday evening services at St. James Episcopal Church in Austin.

 Mr. Ellison holds a Bachelor’s Degree in Psychology from the University of Texas at Austin and a Master’s Degree in Legal Studies from Texas State University.